 - temperature rise across the main heat exchanger of 10°F to 25 °F (5.5°C-13.8°C) depending on the size of the heater.
 If necessary use a flow setter valve to achieve the desired temperature rise. - For DHW applications with other than normal water hardness choose a pump for the local water hardness conditions.
-When hardness levels exceed 17 grains per gallon consult factory for recommendations.
+Alternatively run the pump continuously and soften the water to normal levels.
+Damage to the heat exchanger as a result of scaling or corrosive water conditions is non-warrantable.